Top 5 Project Management Software For Small Business In 2017

 - It can use more customization to white label the UI around corporate branding

-Like Wrike, Asana is a fully featured project management solution.
-It works best for small businesses transitioning to more complex projects.
+Like Wrike, Asana is a fully featured top project management software for small business.
+It works best for small companies transitioning to more complex projects.
 However, unlike Wrike, Asana has only two plans: free and premium.
 Scaling up is based on the number of users with a rate at only $8.33 per member.

 The software has the best freemium plan in its category featuring good task management, dashboard, and communication tools available for up to 15 members at no cost.
 This makes the software a good intro app if you first want to get the feel of a robust project management software before subscribing to one.